brucou/2048s/README.md

 - types would have helped when handling the coverage display and analysis.
 As the corresponding code gets long, and as it it written in semi-improvised way, types offer refactoring support.
 Tests also do, but we are precisely in the test code, and we are not using tests to test our test functions.
 That's the second learning, when something is too complex, there should be a test that it works as expected.
 The hope that the code would remain small and easy was wrong.
 It snowballed into something hard to keep in one's hand days down the road.

 ## AI
+- pay special attention to markdown completion of files.
+It often gets the wrong file...

 ## Testing
 - we found a bug: when we start a new game, we were also setting the best score back to 0!
 Our random game strategy allowed us to find it.